 - Boilies (small, boiled dough balls with various flavors)

 - Pop-ups (same size and shape as boilies, but buoyant, for better visibility underwater)

 And as carp can have an unbelievable appetite, baiting, or chumming your fishing spot can be a very good idea.
 More food will almost always attract more carp and once they have found your baited fishing spot, all the food will make them stay for a while, increasing the chance of the fish actually finding and picking up your hookbait.

 You can use one, or a mixture of the following baits for pre-baiting/chumming your carp fishing spot:

 Many people who own koi carp wonder if they eat smaller fish or if introducing smaller species into one’s koi pond is a safe thing to do, which is why I wanted to include a section on koi carp in this article as well.

 Much like their wild relatives, koi are for the most part herbivores, but unlike wild carp, their opportunistic omnivorous side is much more pronounced.

-In fact, they seem to be able to develop a taste for both other species and fish fry (eggs) when coupled with smaller fish in an enclosed pond environment.
+In fact, they seem to often favor other species’ young and fish fry (eggs) when they are coupled with smaller fish in an enclosed pond environment.

 They are even known to eat their own eggs!
 Such an opportunistic appetite definitely implies some risks for other fish species, which is something to keep in mind when wanting to introduce smaller fish into your koi pond.